rchuable/mosaic/README.md

 [![Open in Streamlit](https://img.shields.io/badge/Open%20in-Streamlit-brightgreen)](https://mosaicmaker.streamlit.app/)

 I want to give a shoutout to deepankarvarma who made an Image Collage app using Python.
-It was a great reference for me to build my app (and also a good source for the sick background image!).
+It was a great reference for me to build my app (and also a good source for the sick background image of the app!).
 Streamlit documentation was also extremely helpful in building this app, from how to initialize a session to uploading files and more.
 I also want to give credits to Copilot for helping me troubleshoot the test script.

 This app was created to complete https://cs50.harvard.edu/python/2022/project/ but I hope that this is also useful for you and your grid-making needs.
 For instance, a resolution or vision board for the coming new year.
 Happy Mosaic-ing!